Cost of a mortgage: Mortgage fees and charges explained

 When is it paid?
 If your mortgage account falls into arrears.

-Do I always need to pay this?
-Only if you miss a repayment, though some lenders don’t use them.
+Is it always required?
+Only if you miss a repayment, though some lenders may not charge this fee.

 Early repayment charge for mortgage (ERC)